nedp/comp90020-uno/README.md

 Players who use the same room parameter will be placed in a game together.

+## Browser compatibility

+Last we checked, only Chrome is supported.

 ## Architecture

 Each browser tab is treated as an independent process, and these